antvis/G6/packages/site/docs/apis/layout/D3ForceLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable iterative animation.
+Whether to enable iterative animation.
 Note that the force simulation of the layout is a process of force interactions.
 With this parameter enabled, you can see the collisions caused by the force interaction.
 The animated parameter of node configuration is interpolation animation, which means interpolating from the initial position to the position after layout.
 These two types of layouts should not be used together.

-## preventOverlap

-**Type**: `boolean`

-**Default**: `false`

-**Required**: false

-**Description**: Whether to prevent node overlap.
-It needs to be used together with the `nodeSize` property or the `data.size `property in node model.
-Node overlap collision detection can only be effectively performed when the `nodeSize` value is set to the same size as the current node or when the `data.size` property is set in the data.
+<embed src="../../common/LayoutPreventOverlap.en.md"></embed>

 ## center